Ai33L/gfs_dynamical_core/docs/installation.rst

     $ git clone https://github.com/Ai33L/gfs_dynamical_core.git

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, you can install it from inside the gfs_dynamical_core directory with:

 .. code-block:: console